Voracek scores in OT to give Flyers 5-4 win over Rangers

 Scott Laughton had a chance to put the Flyers ahead on a breakaway with a little more than six minutes left, but Kinkaid made a sliding pad save on his backhand try.
 Kinkaid stopped a breakaway by Voracek about 2 1/2 minutes later.

-Kevin Hayes appeared to give the Flyers the lead with their third power-play goal of the night with about three minutes remaining, but it was overturned after the Rangers challenged for offside.
+Kevin Hayes appeared to give the Flyers the lead with their third power-play goal of the night with about three minutes remaining, but it was overturned after the Rangers challenged successfully for offside.

 Philadelphia, which came in 5 for 19 on the power play over its last six games, finished 2 for 5 against the Rangers.
 New York was 20 for 21 on the penalty kill over its previous 10 games.

-Trailing 2-0 after being outshot 11-6 in the first period, the Rangers came out with increased intensity in the second.
-They outshot the Flyers 7-0 over the first 10 minutes and scored three times in a 7:04 stretch to take the lead.
+Trailing 2-0 after being outshot 11-6 in the first period, the Rangers scored three times in a 7:04 stretch of the second to take the lead.

 Panarin fired a one-timer from the left circle, falling down on the follow through, off a pass from rookie defenseman Tarmo Reunanen in his NHL debut at 8:12.
 It was Panarin’s sixth.

-Panarin, in his second game back after missing nine during his leave of absence, then set up Blackwell with a cross-ice pass for the tying goal with 9:08 left.
+Panarin, in his second game back after missing nine during his leave of absence, then set up Blackwell for the tying goal with 9:08 left.

 Gauthier put the Rangers ahead when he skated up the right side, cut across in front of Hart and backhanded the puck past the goalie for his second with 4:44 remaining in the period.